mqtt-tools/mqttwarn/docs/notifier-catalog.md

    }
 ```

+#### Options

 If `append_newline` is `True`, a newline character is unconditionally appended
 to the string written to the file.

-If `overwrite` is `True`, the file is opened
+If `overwrite` is `True`, the file is opened for truncation upon writing, i.e.
-for truncation upon writing (i.e. the file will contain the last message only).
+the file will contain the last message only.

 Both parameters can also be specified on a per-file basis, where per-item
 parameters take precedence over global parameters.
 In order to do that,